mc4117/Clustering_wind_resources/README.md

 The fifth file `05_Downstream_wake_prediction.ipynb` gives an example of how to post-process the outputs of only six WRF simulations to obtain an accurate long-term prediction of downstream wake from a wind farm.

+Finally WRF_namelist.txt is the specific input file to run WRF.

 The other files in this repository are supplementary files used to run the scripts detailed above.